mildsunrise/protobuf-inspector/README.md

 some high-level details such as:

  - whether a varint uses [zig-zag encoding][] or not (will assume no zig-zag by default)
- - whether a 32-bit/64-bit chunk is an integer or float (both shown by default)
+ - whether a 32-bit/64-bit value is an integer or float (both shown by default)
  - signedness (auto-detect by default)

 But protobuf-parser is able to correctly guess the message structure